-Ysabella is recognized as an asset to her community, offering lessons at her private studio and shop, Spatial Art Studio, in Port Moody.
-She is actively involved in many of the local art events and is a member of the Tri-City Potters, Gallery of BC Ceramics and other groups.
+Ysabella is an arts-educator and ceramicist, always looking for ways to build community.
+She offers lessons at her private studio and shop, Spatial Art Studio, in Port Moody.
+For the past ten years in this location she has been designing and facilitating ceramics classes for adult with her specialization in ceramics education.
 She is passionate about facilitating the creative process and sharing her love and passion of art with others.

 I have always been drawn to and obsessed with detail-oriented design.
 The geometric shapes and patterns are everywhere in my everyday life.
 My interest then evolved from a flat surface to the real depth that is present in three-dimensional space.